HrutvikKhatkar/Art_circle-PCCOE/README.md

 ## Project Description

-This project is a purely front-end project.These static webpage created using HTML and CSS.
+This project is a purely front-end project i.e. static webpage created using HTML and CSS.
+It's only to share that what type of events are there in art circle of PCCOE College.

 Take a look at the :  https://pccoeartcircle.ccbp.tech/